sanka4rea/CityU_HK_PhD_Thesis/Changes/README.md

 \chaptertitlefont{\fontsize{18pt}{18pt}\selectfont}
 ```

-### 9. Make chaptermark/short chapter for header
+### 9. Make sectionmark/short-section for header
-Normally, `\sectionmark{Introduction}` will shown as header.
+Normally, `\sectionmark{XXXXXXXX}` will shown as header.
 However, pages which begin with a new section shown wrong header (so it seems that the `\sectionmark` is not working in this case)
 **Solution:**
 ```latex
 \section[The example of setting headers with longlonglonglong title]{The example of setting headers with longlonglonglong title %